Edmonton-Open-Data/Edmonton-Eco-Stations/README.md

 ## 5 Number Display
 Non clickable and dynamic number text
 * Shows overall total number of Eco Station users when no filters are applied
-* Updates to show the sum of users corresponding to filter and filters applied
+* Updates to show the sum of users corresponding to filter(s) applied
 ## 6 Data Table
 Non-clickable and dynamic table
 * Set to show only 12 months of the 72 months